 Our second main technical contribution is the \SubsamplePreprocess algorithm.
 This algorithm iteratively subsamples the ground set and uses the output guarantees of \AdaptiveSampling to reduce the ratio of the interval containing $\OPT$ from $k$ to a constant.
 The adaptivity complexity of this subroutine is $O(\log(n))$ and its query complexity is $O(n)$.
 In particular, we show how to reduce the ratio of the interval in each step from $R$ to $O(\poly(\log(R))$ by subsampling the ground set and using a key lemma that relates $\OPT$ to the optimum in the subsampled set.
 This approximation guarantee (\Cref{lem:subsample_approx}) for $\OPT$ is a function of the subsampling rate and may be of independent interest.
-Our ratio reduction technique and the algorithm \SubsamplePreprocess are presented in \Cref{sec:linear-queries}.
-Finally, in \Cref{sec:submodular-cover} we show how to use \AdaptiveSampling to solve the submodular cover problem, which demonstrates that our techniques are readily applicable to problems beyond submodular maximization with cardinality constraints.
+Our ratio-reduction technique and the \SubsamplePreprocess algorithm are presented in \Cref{sec:linear-queries}.
+Finally, in \Cref{sec:submodular-cover} we show how to use \AdaptiveSampling to solve the submodular cover problem, demonstrating that our techniques are readily applicable to problems beyond submodular maximization subject to a cardinality constraint.